dennisstevanus/cz4045/README.md

 CZ4045 Assignment 1
 ===================

-In this github repository there are 3 different section.
+In this github repository there are 3 different subtasks:
 1. Domain Specific set Analysis
 2. Development of a (Noun - Adjective) Pair Ranker
 3. Application based on the reviews dataset collected in [2.]